Limassol Properties – Questions & Answers

 Q: When is VAT applicable on Properties?

-– There is no VAT at the purchase of a resale property or on a plot of Land –
+- There is no VAT for the purchase of a resale property

 Q: What is the Income Tax rate in Cyprus?